Chii1-chips/Chii1-chips/README.md

 -  homophobics/transphobics... basically just people against lgbtq .
 - zoophiles
 - racists
+- ex friends .
+I don't need to add more.
+We seperated for a reason.

 I will most likely block you *freely* if you make me uncomfortable. !